ed-li/tutoring/docs/README.md

 # What makes me qualified?
 * Combined score of 2340 (equivalent to 1560) on the SAT
     * 800 math, 760 verbal, 780 writing
-* 5s in 13 different AP subjects
+* Exam grades of 5 in 13 different AP subjects
     * Calculus AB and BC, Statistics, and Computer Science
     * Physics 1/2 and C
     * Biology, Chemistry, and Environmental Science